Sevindu68/Sevindu68/README.md

-<h2 align="left">Hi 👋!My name is Sevidu K. Punsara.
+<h2 align="left">Hi 👋!My name is Sevindu K. Punsara.
 I am an undergraduate software engineering student at the University of Kelaniya.</h2>

 ###